MultiSafepay/docs/content/integrations/woocommerce.md

 If you change the <<glossary:order status>> to **Shipped** in your backend, the updated status is passed to your MultiSafepay dashboard automatically.

-##Styling

-###Gutenberg editor
+## Checkouts

+The plugin supports the WooCommerce checkout and is compatible with most premium themes, unless you have a custom checkout.

+### WooCommerce Checkout Blocks

-You can use the Gutenberg block for WooCommerce to customize your checkout.
+You can use the Checkout Blocks for WooCommerce to customize your checkout.
 Note: Only redirect payment methods are supported with this checkout at the moment.

 ## Surcharges